 When uninstalling Access Manager, its monitoring module descriptor is not unregistered.
+This problem occurs only after Access Manager has been upgraded.

 Solution Use cacaoadm to unregister the com.sun.cmm.am descriptor:

 1. Confirm the presence of the com.sun.cmm.am descriptor: